Islamic Studies and Muslim Cultures (MA with the Aga Khan University Institute for Muslim Civilizations in London)

-Note: The program requires two and a half years of full-time study, which must be taken in sequence.
+Note: The program requires two years of full-time study, which must be taken in sequence.
 Students cannot complete one year of the program and receive only one degree.
 Degrees are awarded after all program requirements at Columbia University and the Aga Khan University’s Institute for the Study of Muslim Civilizations have been met.

 Special Admissions Requirements